 Accelerated EAM has all of the traditional production support tools and practices as any traditional asset management solutions and enables the active management of your environments that can be delivered at the pace required by the environment.
 This makes it possible to adapt tools to the environment rapidly and continually – as situations change.

 Accelerated Enterprise Asset Management makes it possible to standardize your operational and management practices across disparate environments ensuring standards are established, measured, and reported with consistency across your enterprise – freeing you up to take action at the speed required in today’s rapidly changing market.
 Having these robust practices employed across your enterprise also enables the coordination of resources across functions – producing a resilient network of capabilities that can be used to support itself with greater velocity than each can achieve on their own.

 See how Scireo aEAM Software drops asset and support costs by 50% while accelerating time-to-market 2X.

 Businesses have been grappling for years with changes in technology and practices driven by the new competitive requirements of the 4th Industrial Revolution (IR4).
 Then the Covid-19 pandemic appeared and that urgency drove new practices because they were required immediately to continue operations.
 The pandemic has kicked off a race for improvements and digitization that…

+Today’s competitive landscape requires teams to increase equipment utilization.
 The most asset-intensive and costly part of any manufacturing business is its test equipment operations.
 Test equipment is an essential and very costly component of the product development process in engineering and the order to cash processes in manufacturing and field support/MRO.
-These processes are complex and costly, tend to be slow or erratic, and…
+These processes are complex…

 “The Sente Group has saved us millions and made our engineering teams more productive.”